dschinkel/rock-paper-scissors-kotlin/README.md

 ## Command-line history
+Lists the commands we made while performing the kata.

 Why?
 Because It _might_ be helpful / interesting to look back at the commands we entered while we did this kata.

 Dave uses [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) so you are seeing the following aliases below: